JohnStephens1/4Focus/README.md

 ## How to Install

-Simply download 4Focus.exe, and you're good to go!
+Simply download `4Focus.exe` from the _Releases_ section, and you're good to go!
 No installation required, not even Python.

-The first time running the .exe file you might get a warning saying that the app isn't recognized, but after clicking 'More Info' and 'Run anyway' the warning shouldn't pop up anymore.
+The first time running the `.exe` file you might get a warning saying that the app isn't recognized, but after clicking 'More Info' and 'Run anyway' the warning shouldn't pop up anymore.

 The only way to get rid of the warning would require me to buy a yearly subscription costing hundreds of euros, and since this is free, open-source software, that isn't in the cards for now.